-2.1 Indicator Title Percentage of New Chemical Entities finalised within 400 working days Definition Quantification of new chemical entities (active substances that have not yet been registered by the Regulator) finalised within 400 working days, calculated from the date an application passes technical screening Source of Data New Medicines Application Google Sheets tracker and an Internal registration database Method of Calculation or Assessment Numerator: Number of NCE medicines finalised within 400 working days ÷ Denominator: Number of NCE applications due for finalisation within 400 working days as at the end of each quarter x 100 Means of Verification Line listing and supporting documentation thereof, i.e., application letters, signed registration certificates, screening evidence, and Excel spreadsheet for the calculation of the registration timeline Assumptions Introduction of the new technology system will not disrupt operations and reporting ability Suitably qualified staff will be successfully recruited Competing priorities for resources with backlog will be resolved Internal processes such as reliance arrangements and batch processing are in place and work effectively Tedious processes related to new requirements and templates will have been resolved Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Efficient registration of innovator or novel medications that meet high quality, safety and efficacy standards to enable access to medicines for the benefit of the South African public Indicator Responsibility Senior Manager: Health Products Authorisations
+2.1 Indicator Title Percentage of New Chemical Entities (NCEs) finalised within 360 working days Definition Quantification of NCEs (active substances that have not yet been registered by the Regulator) finalised within 360 working days, calculated from the date when an application passes technical screening at Clinical pre-registration unit or Quality pre-registration unit.
+The latest date of screening completion is used.
+Finalised means "registered".
+Source of Data New Medicines Application Google Sheet tracker(s) Method of Calculation or Assessment Numerator (Number of NCE medicines finalised within 360 working days) ÷ Denominator (Number of NCE applications due for finalisation within 360 working days as at the end of each quarter) x 100 Means of Verification Line listing and supporting documentation thereof, i.e., signed registration certificates, screening evidence, and Excel spreadsheet for the calculation of the registration timeline Assumptions Introduction of the new technology system will not disrupt the operations and the reporting ability Suitably qualified staff will be successfully recruited Competing priorities for resources with backlog will be resolved

+2.1 Indicator Title Percentage of New Chemical Entities (NCEs) finalised within 360 working days Internal processes, such as reliance arrangements and batch processing, are in place and work effectively Current tedious processes in terms of new requirements and templates will have been resolved Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Efficient registration of innovator or novel medication that meets high QSE standards to enable access to medicines for the benefit of the South African public Indicator Responsibility Senior Manager: Health Products Authorisations

-2.2 Indicator Title Percentage of generic medicines finalised within 250 working days Definition Quantification of generic medicines (multi-source medicines that contain the same chemical substance as the new chemical entity) finalised within 250 working days, calculated from the date an application passes technical screening Source of Data New Medicines Application Google Sheets tracker and an Internal registration database Method of Calculation or Assessment Numerator: Number of generic medicines finalised within 250 working days ÷ Denominator: Number of generic medicines due for finalisation within 250 working days as at the end of each quarter x 100 Means of Verification Line listing and supporting documentation thereof, i.e., application letters, signed registration certificates, screening evidence, and Excel spreadsheet for the calculation of the registration timeline Assumptions Introduction of the new technology system will not disrupt the operations and the reporting ability Suitably qualified staff will be successfully recruited to meet the demands of the increasing number of generic applications Alignment with processes implemented in terms of new requirements and templates will have been resolved Competing priorities for resources with backlog will be resolved Internal processes, such as reliance arrangements and batch processing, are in place and work effectively Regulator will continually receive applications for registration of generic medicines as part of its core business Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Efficient registration of generic medication that meets high quality, safety and efficacy standards to enable access to medicines for the benefit of the South African public Indicator Responsibility Senior Manager: Health Products Authorisations
+2.2 Indicator Title Percentage of generic medicines finalised within 250 working days Definition Quantification of generics (multi-source medicines that contain the same chemical substance as the NCE) finalised within 250 working days, calculated from the date when an application passes technical screening at Clinical preregistration unit or Quality pre-registration unit.
+The latest date of screening completion is used in the calculation.
+Finalised means "registered".
+Source of Data New Medicines Application Google Sheet tracker(s).
+Method of Calculation or Assessment Numerator (Number of generic medicines finalised within 250 working days) \div Denominator (Number of generic applications due for finalisation within 250 working days as at the end of each quarter) x 100 Means of Verification Line listing and supporting documentation thereof, i.e., signed registration certificates, screening evidence, and Excel spreadsheet for the calculation of the registration timeline Assumptions Introduction of the new technology system will not disrupt the operations and the reporting ability Suitably qualified staff will be successfully recruited Competing priorities for resources with backlog will be resolved Internal processes, such as reliance arrangements and batch processing, are in place and work effectively Current tedious processes in terms of new requirements and templates will have been resolved

+2.2 Indicator Title Percentage of generic medicines finalised within 250 working days

+Disaggregation of Not applicable

+Beneficiaries (where

+applicable)

+Spatial Transformation Not applicable

+(where applicable)

+Calculation Type Cumulative (year-to-date)

+Reporting Cycle Quarterly

+Desired Performance Efficient registration of innovator or novel medication that meets high QSE

+standards to enable access to medicines for the benefit of the South African

+public.

+Indicator Responsibility Senior Manager: Health Products Authorisations